 - Let them know they are a big kid.
 One of my daughter’s favorite things is to see me put chapstick on in front of a mirror.
 So we gave her a tube and let her put it on over and over because she is a big kid now!

 - Play some fun games.
 One of the things my kids love that is that they have my undivided attention all day.
 I don’t answer the phone.
 It is just me and them.
 We play some silly games and make up silly potty training songs to keep them excited.
 My kids LOVE to play bowling with rolls of toilet paper.
 It is silly and something we don’t normally do, so they love it.
-We bought a large pack of Charmin Ultra Soft at Sam’s club that have an extra 1,000 sheets per roll.
 I didn’t want to have to run out to the store on potty training day.

 - We also love playing a toss game with toilet paper.

 In my experience, you train for a full day and then you have to reinforce it for several more days.
 The second day is hard for me because you are trying to go back to your regular routine, but stick with it and it will get easier.
 My older daughter had very few accidents using this method.
 I think the biggest trick is to help them have successes early on, by keeping them on the potty.
 This way they get to have a reward to start the day.

 My little ones have both love playing with the doll and putting underwear on them and as you can see apparently clean underwear is a hat too.
 Who knew?